linwe2012/SchroedingerSmoke/readme.md

 This is the final project in Advances in Computer graphics lectured by Prof. Kun Zhou.

+## Description

+The project tries to reproduce the SigGraph 16' paper Schrödinger's Smoke.
+The paper uses the Schrödinger equation to simulate fluids.
+The main algorithm is implemented with compute shader and thus runs on GPU.
+It is faster than the CPU implemenation of the original paper.
+The algorithm is visualized in Unity Engine with 2 scenes, nozzle and leap frog (both are described by the paper).
+I rendered about millions of particles to demonstrate the flow of the field.

 Below sections are picked out from my final report.